Body Art Henna for Hair.

-Some leading henna boffs state that hair should be dyed only with “body art quality henna” (pure henna ground and sieved several times so it practically resembles fine talcum powder) and claim that it has the highest percentage of lawsone (henna dye).
-I think that’s misleading.
-Lots of henna for hair starts off as body art henna for the first few months after the leaves have been ground and then, when it’s past a few months old, it’s sold as henna for hair.
-The only difference between henna which doesn’t start off as “body art henna” and the henna which starts out as body art henna is in the grinding and the sieving ( the hair henna may not be as finely ground).
-But the beautiful thing about henna is that, either way, it lasts forever is sealed and stored correctly.
+Body art henna is also commonly known as BAQ henna.
+Some henna experts say that hair should be dyed only with body art quality henna which is pure henna ground and sieved several times so it practically resembles fine talcum powder, and claim that it has the highest percentage of lawsone (henna dye).
+That could be construed as somewhat misleading given that lots of henna for hair starts off as body art henna for the first few months after the henna leaves have been finely ground and sieved and then, when it’s past a few weeks old, it’s no longer freshly ground BAQ and sold as “henna for hair”.
+The only difference between henna which doesn’t start off as body art henna and the henna which starts out as body art henna is in the grinding and the sieving.
+The hair henna may not be as finely ground, but in any one henna crop it comes from the same henna plant source.
+But the beautiful thing about henna is that, either way, it pretty much lasts forever if sealed and stored correctly, and it gives off vibrant auburn hair colour with fiery red tones.

 Henna is henna.
 Pure is pure.
 And pure henna is just that : pure henna.
-It doesn’t have to have a name like “BAQ” attached to it if you know what henna is and if you buy from a reputable source.
+It’s botanical name is lawsonia inermis.
+It doesn’t have to have a name like “BAQ” attached to it once you know what henna is .
+The key is to check that your herbal hair dye ingredients are only 100% lawsonia inermis and buy from a reputable source.
 Henna simply doesn’t have to be hot out of the grinding machine and ground and sieved several times to give superb colour in your hair.

-Here’s what henna expert Kenzi – founder of henna tribe at www.hennatribe.com – says about the differences between body art henna and henna for hair :
+Here’s what henna expert Kenzi – founder of henna tribe (sadly, the tribe no longer exists) – said about the differences between body art henna and henna for hair :

 “I can’t tell you exact numbers, but I have had good results from henna many years old, sitting open, exposed to air, heat and light.
 Hair takes up the color so well that you really don’t have to worry. i really don’t know about the therapeutic qualities of hair henna vs. body art henna; I tend to think that it doesn’t make any difference since it’s all still henna.
 I think that less refined henna might actually be worse because it’s diluted with twigs and sand, but also because it’s less finely ground, the stuff that gets into your hair and does its business is less available in the larger particles of henna.
 Just my opinion, based on conjecture. …….As for twigs, I mean little bits of henna or leaves or stems that don’t get ground up as finely as the powder.
 It is very possible that these get into the henna when it is harvested (these are plants being harvested by human being who are infallible).
 Most henna probably has some stuff in it that isn’t henna (dust from the air, bits of rock dust from the grinding stones etc.).
 I think that where the good quality and fine henna differs from the bad, coarse stuff is in the grinding and the sifting.
 A fine grind will give you fine henna, and then if it’s sifted you get even finer henna, and what is left behind by sifting are just the bigger particles of henna.
 Whether the particles are big or small, they will still stain the skin and hair; it’s just that for body art the fine stuff is better so that we can use fine-tipped tools without the henna clogging them…….I think the main difference between hair henna body art henna is freshness.
 Perhaps a better way to say it is that all henna is body art quality until it gets too old to use on skin at which point it becomes hair henna.
 Some hair henna can be very finely ground, just like some body art henna can be coarsely ground.”